Easy Homemade Hummus

 • Seasonings – Add in a little more flavor with paprika, parsley, and cayenne pepper for a little more heat.

-Choose your favorite vegetables, bread, cracker, or fruit to go in this hummus!
+Choose your favorite vegetables, bread, crackers, or fruit to go in this hummus!
 Change your options and dippers each time you make it depending on the flavor combination!

-• Bread – Warm pita bread, naan bread, pretzel bites, or any artisan bread.
+• Bread – Warm pita bread, naan, pretzel bites, or any artisan bread.

 • Veggies – Celery, carrots, bell peppers, snap peas, or cucumbers.